dtcenter/METviewer/docs/Users_Guide/scorecard.rst

 specifications.

 The scorecard_example.xml passed to the scorecard module contains information about the scorecard that will be generated.
+This XML can be downloaded from this link: `scorecard_example.xml <https://dtcenter.github.io/METviewer/latest/_static/xml/scorecard_example.xml>`_

 .. literalinclude:: ../_static/xml/scorecard_example.xml